-- 1. Disclose disability - 2.
-Send or bring documentation of disability from a qualified professional including: - a.
+- I. Disclose disability - 2.
+Complete the online registration form, located on the Disability Services page, of the college website - 3.: Upload, send, or bring documentation of disability from a qualified professional including: - a.
 A diagnostic statement identifying the disability. - b.
 Current functional impact of the condition(s). - c.
 Treatments, medications, accommodations/auxiliary aids, services currently prescribed or in use related to the disability. - d.
 The expected progress or stability over time. - e.
-Recommended accommodations or services - 3.
-Set up a meeting either in-person or via telephone to discuss reasonable accommodations. - 4.
-Sign all appropriate forms for registration with the office. - 5.
-Put accommodations in place working with the DSC and appropriate office on campus.
+Recommended accommodations or services - 4.
+Set up a meeting either in-person or via telephone to discuss reasonable accommodations. - 5.
+The DSC, will assist the student with navigating their responsibilities, based on the approved accommodations. .